clang-omp/libomptarget/README.md

 -> make

+or

+-> mkdir build
+-> cd build
+-> cmake ..
+-> make

-The makefiles are prepared to detect the host machine automatically as well as the target devices by looking for the correspondent toolkit (e.g. CUDA).
+Both build systems are prepared to detect the host machine automatically as well as the target devices by looking for the correspondent toolkit (e.g. CUDA).
 If a supported toolkit is detect, the makefiles will create a library for it.
 However, it is possible that some systems require adjustments in the look-up paths.